alphagov/styleguides/ruby.md

 ## Syntax

 -   Use `def` with parentheses when there are arguments.
-Omit the parentheses when the method doesn't accept any arguments.
+Omit the parentheses when the method doesn’t accept any arguments.

          def some_method
            # body omitted